-Cape Byron is a brilliant location for whale watching and the walking track provides spine-tingling views of the surrounding coast and ocean.
-You can enjoy a bite to eat at the Cape Café, with panoramic views across the hinterland to Byron Bay.
+Experience the spine-tingling views of the surrounding coast as you explore Cape Byron walking track.
+Rest up and enjoy a bite to eat at the Cape Café, with panoramic views across the hinterland to Byron Bay.

-Spend the afternoon relaxing on the beach – try The Pass, Wategos or Palm Valley.
-If you’re feeling more adventurous, there’s great diving, snorkelling and kayaking – go on your own or on a guided tour.
+Spend the afternoon relaxing on the beach – try The Pass, Wategos or Tallows.
+If you’re feeling more adventurous, there’s great diving, snorkelling, surfing, hang gliding and kayaking – go on your own or with licensed tour operators.

 Map: View a printable park map [PDF 140KB] for an overview of access and facilities.

 Venue hire: You can book a venue for a wedding ceremony, private or corporate lunch or a group picnic/barbecue in the Lighthouse precinct or at one of the beautiful beaches fringing the Cape at The Pass, Wategos and Tallow Beach.

 Visit the NSW National Parks visitor website for more inspiration and information on Cape Byron State Conservation Area.

 Local map: showing Cape Byron State Conservation Area

 NSW map: showing Cape Byron State Conservation Area

 Australia map: showing Cape Byron State Conservation Area